Muhammad Mokaev: Ultimate Fighting Championship

 On 17 November 2021, Mokaev signed with UFC.

 Mokaev made his UFC debut against Cody Durden on 19 March 2022.
 He won the fight via guillotine choke in round one.
 With this win, he received the Performance of the Night award.

 Mokaev faced Charles Johnson in his second UFC bout on 23 July 2022, at UFC Fight Night 212.
 He won the fight via unanimous decision.

 Mokaev faced Malcolm Gordon on 22 October 2022, at UFC 280.
 He won the fight via armbar in the third round.

 Mokaev faced Jafel Filho on 18 March 2023 at UFC 286.
 He won the fight via a neck crank submission in the third round.

 Mokaev faced Tim Elliott at UFC 294 on 21 October 2023.
-He won the fight by arm triangle submission in the third round.
+He won the fight by arm triangle choke in the third round.
 This fight earned him the Performance of the Night award.

 Mokaev faced Alex Perez on 2 March 2024, at UFC Fight Night 238.
-After landing takedowns and having more control time, Mokaev won the bout by unanimous decision.
+Mokaev won the bout by unanimous decision.

 Mokaev faced Manel Kape on 27 July 2024, at UFC 304.
 He won the fight by unanimous decision.
 At the event's post-fight press conference, UFC CEO Dana White said "‘PFL is going to get a great undefeated guy", that Mokaev's contract would not be renewed "for many different reasons" implying outside-the-cage-issues and that he was no longer with the promotion.

 Return to Brave CF

 On 24 August 2024, it was reported that Mokaev re-signed with the Brave Combat Federation.

 Mokaev was scheduled to face Luthando Biko on 13 December 2024 at Brave CF 91.
 However, days before the event, Biko was forced to withdraw due to health issues and was replaced by Joevincent So in a 130 lb catchweight bout on two days' notice.
 Mokaev won the fight via a brabo choke submission in the first round.

+Mokaev was scheduled to face former ONE Flyweight Champion Adriano Moraes on May 16, 2026 at MVP MMA 1.
+However, Mokaev withdrew from the bout due to visa issues and was replaced by Phumi Nkuta.
+On June 6, 2026, Mokaev faced former LUX Flyweight Champion Jorge Calvo Martin at WOW FC 31, where he secured a technical knockout victory in just 42 seconds.